pic

 An Example

-One common application of sortperm is to reorder a variable based on the values of another variable.
+One common application of sortperm is to reorder one variable based on the values of another.
 For example, suppose we want to assess the daily failures of a machine.
 Focusing on the first three days of the month, the following code snippet ranks these days by their corresponding failure counts.

 days = ["one", "two", "three"]